Ge-based Clinopyroxene series: first principles and experimental local probe study: Results and Discussion

-The PDOS for the \ce{CaMnGe2O6} and \ce{SrMnGe2O6} compounds, obtained considering the PBE calculation, without the Hubbard-$U$ correction (\textit{U\textsubscript{eff}} = 0 eV), were computed and are displayed in figure \ref{fig:DOSU0}, in which the valence band maximum (VBM) is aligned at the Fermi energy and is set to zero.
-Two narrow bands form the VBM, and these are mainly composed by the Mn occupied $3d$-states, hybridized with a smaller contribution from the O \textit{p}-states.
-Energetically below these narrow bands ($<$ -2.5 eV), a broader band is observed and it is mostly dominated by the O $p$-states, with a small mixture of $3d$-states from Mn.
-The conduction band minimum (CBM), on the other hand, presents low density of states and hybridization between the $p$-states of O and Ge.
-For increasing energies, the DOS significantly increases forming a narrow resonant band, between 2.5 and 3.0 eV, that is mainly composed by the Mn $3d$-states unoccupied states.

-For both studied systems the PDOS are qualitatively very similar, although at the conduction band the observed resonant peaks of Mn for \ce{SrMnGe2O6} are much broader when compared to those of \ce{CaMnGe2O6}.
+The \ce{CaMnGe2O6} and \ce{SrMnGe2O6} projected density of states (PDOS), obtained considering the PBE calculations (without the Hubbard-$U$ correction) were computed and are displayed in figure \ref{fig:DOSU0}, in which the valence band maximum (VBM) are aligned at the Fermi energy and are set to zero.
+Two narrow bands form the VBM region, being mainly composed by the split of the Mn-$3d$ derived bonding states, hybridized with a smaller contribution from the O-$p$ states.
+Energetically below these narrow bands ($<$ -2.5 eV), a broader band is observed and it is mostly dominated by the O-$p$ states, with a very small mixture of Mn-$3d$ states.
+The conduction band minimum (CBM) region, on the other hand, presents low density of states and hybridization between the O-$p$ and Ge-$p$ states.
+For increasing energies, the DOS significantly increases forming a narrow resonant band, between 2.0 and 3.0 eV, that is mainly composed by the unoccupied Mn-$3d$ states.
+For both studied systems the PDOS are qualitatively very similar, although at the conduction band region the observed Mn resonant peaks for \ce{SrMnGe2O6} are broader when compared to those of \ce{CaMnGe2O6}.

-The electronic band gaps are also noted to be fairly narrow, being 0.46 eV and 0.51 eV, respectively, for \ce{CaMnGe2O6} and \ce{SrMnGe2O6}, which is narrower than what has been reported for similar Si-based compounds\cite{PhysRevB.81.045118,https://doi.org/10.1002/cphc.201701155}.
+The electronic band gaps are also noted to be fairly narrow, being 0.46 eV and 0.51 eV, respectively, for \ce{CaMnGe2O6} and \ce{SrMnGe2O6}, which are narrower than what have been reported for similar Si-based compounds \cite{PhysRevB.81.045118,https://doi.org/10.1002/cphc.201701155}.

-Since the band gap widths are likely underestimated in the absence of the Hubbard-$U$ correction, we have also considered the PDOS by including the \textit{U\textsubscript{eff}} = 4 eV, applied to the Mn $3d$-states.
-These are shown in figure \ref{fig:DOS} along with the respective electronic band structures in the high-symmetry directions of the primitive cell first Brillouin zone (figure \ref{fig:lattice}).
+Since the band gap widths of these systems are likely underestimated in the absence of the Hubbard-$U$ correction, we have also considered the PDOS by including the $U\!=\!4$ eV correction on the Mn-$3d$ states.
+These are shown in figure \ref{fig:DOS} along with the respective electronic band structures in a path along the high-symmetry points and directions of the BZ depicted in figure \ref{fig:lattice}, generated with the SeeK-path tool. \cite{HINUMA2017140,togo2024textttspglibsoftwarelibrarycrystal}